DsSoft-Byte/VanillaDebianEssentials/README.md

 # Add yourself to the sudo group
 sudo usermod -aG sudo newuser

-* relog and you will be in the group *
+relog and you will be in the group

-sudo whomai
+sudo whoami

 expected output: root